energyhelpline/energyhelpline.github.io/_drafts/cohesion/part2-refactoring-towards-cohesion.md

 {% endhighlight %}

-We've pretty much ended up with a class that does nothing and I'd probably look to remove it and get clients to interact directly with the `Customer` class.
+We've pretty much ended up with a class that does nothing and I'd probably look to remove it and get clients to interact directly with the `Customer` class instead.

 So, what have we achieved?
 By concentrating on improving the cohesion in our original `DiscountCalculator` class we have spawned additional classes for `Money`, `Customer` and `CustomerStatus` to replace the original confused class.
-In doing so we have improved design by putting the responsibilities into classes where they really belongs.
+In doing so we have the improved the design by putting the correct responsibilities into highly-focused classes.
 In other words, we have fulfilled the Single Responsibility Principle.

 One of the most common criticism of the Single Responsibility Principle is that it is not clear how big the single responsibility should be.
 As an extreme example, I could write my entire application in a single class and it would still only have a single responsibility, that being "running my application".
-But by concentrating on the cohesion metrics we can correctly size classes to manage just their data and apply the Single Responsibility Principle as it was meant.
+But by concentrating on the cohesion metrics we can correctly size classes to manage just their data and apply the Single Responsibility Principle as it was meant to be.

 In the final part of this series I will look how we should apply cohesion at the architectural level.